Sakeenaalam/OIBSIP-landing-page/README.md

 1. **Navigation:** A user-friendly navigation menu at the top of the page allows easy access to different sections of the website, including Home, Destinations, Blog, About, and Contact.

-2. **Hero Section:** The hero section features a captivating image and enticing text, inviting visitors to explore the world and share their travel experiences with TravelDiaries.
+2. **Home Section:** The hero section features a captivating image and enticing text, inviting visitors to explore the world and share their travel experiences with TravelDiaries.

 3. **Featured Destinations:** Showcase of handpicked destinations with enticing images and brief descriptions, encouraging visitors to learn more about each destination and plan their own adventures.